aplteam/Tatin/docs/TatinUserSettings.md

 From now on, the file `MyUserSettings.path2config` is pointing to, will be used to determine the user settings.

-[^JSON5]: Tatin uses [JSON5](https://json5.org/ "Link to the JSON5 web site") rather than JSON.

-[^init]: Tatin will be initialized either explicitly or as a side effect when the first Tatin user command is issued.
-See ["Installing and updating the Tatin Client"](./InstallingAndUpdatingTheTatinClient.html "InstallingAndUpdatingTheTatinClient.html") for details.

 ## Other settings

 You can specify these pieces of information as well: